-The annual Internal Audit work program is developed in consultation with the BAC and the Executive Team after considering GrainCorp's risk profile and appetite.
+The annual Independent Assurance Program, of which Internal Audit is part, is developed in consultation with the BAC, BRC and the Executive Team after considering GrainCorp's risk profile and appetite.

-Representatives of Internal Audit attend all meetings of the BAC and provide regular reports of progress against the annual program and detail any issues that have arisen.
+Representatives of Internal Audit and other external assurance providers (as required) attend all meetings of the BAC and/or BRC (as relevant) and provide regular reports of progress against the annual program and detail any issues which have arisen.